Deokishisu/FRLG-Plus/FEATURES.md

 - Running indoors.
 - Toggle auto running with the R button.
 - Cut trees stay cut permanently.
 - Hold B while surfing to go faster.
+If autorun is enabled, hold B to go slower, as the faster speed becomes default.
 - The bike now has two gears, one for the default speed, and one for Mach Bike speed.
 Press B while biking to switch between them.
 - The Victory Road boulder puzzles no longer reset.
 - The two boulders that block access to Mt.
 Ember's exterior will no longer block the way once the player moves past them.